 Works in conjunction with the Vice Chief of Program to determine projects.
-Once projects have been established he will be responsible for making a list of all necessary skills, tools, supplies and or money that will be necessary to complete all projects.
-Once this list has been determined he should make sure that all of the items on this list are in place when needed.
-At an event where project work will be accomplished, he will prepare a plan and make sure all workers have a clear understanding of their project and its benefit to the scout camping program
+Once projects have been established, he/she will be responsible for making a list of all necessary skills, tools, supplies and or money that will be necessary to complete all projects.
+Once this list has been determined, he/she should make sure that all the items on this list are in place when needed.
+At an event where project work will be accomplished, he/she will prepare a plan and make sure all workers have a clear understanding of their project and its benefit to the scout camping program.

-2019 Lodge Calendar
+2022 Lodge Calendar

-Skyuka Lodge Banquet
+Skyuka Lodge Banquet & LLD

-@Buford Street UMC, Gaffney, SC February 2, 2019
+@GOLS, Glendale, SC

+February 5, 2022